BPenserini/BPenserini.github.io/Tab1_Research.markdown

 {% include research_navigation.html %}

 During my Master's at the [University of Oregon](https://naturalsciences.uoregon.edu/earth-sciences), I developed a new proxy for catchment-averaged erosion rates based on the signature of debris flow scour and incision.
+I applied this new erosion model within the Oregon Coast Range, which revealed an interesting pattern reflecting the dynamics of the Cascadia Subduction Zone.
+Below is a link to a more detailed description of the project.

+{% include masters_link.html %}